-Midlife can be a stressful time, and many people feel discontented and restless as they struggle with aging, their mortality, and their sense of purpose in life.
+Midlife is the central period of a person's life, spanning from approximately age 40 to age 65.
+It can be a stressful time, as many people come to feel discontented and restless as they struggle with aging, mortality, and holding onto a sense of purpose.

 Small, nagging doubts may appear, encouraging a series of dramatic, seemingly irrational events and ultimately great change.
 A person experiencing challenges with midlife will ask: Is this all there is?
 Am I a failure?
 Signs of a midlife crisis can range from mild to severe, including:

 - Exhaustion, boredom, or discontentment with life or with a lifestyle (including people and things) that previously provided fulfillment.

 - Frantic energy; feeling restless and wanting to do something completely different.